Supporting Students with Medical Needs

-- Parents, healthcare professionals and students with a medical condition are asked to fill out the student’s individual Healthcare Plan together.
-Parents then return the completed forms to the School.
+- Parents/carers, healthcare professionals and students with a medical condition are asked to fill out the student’s Individual Healthcare Plan together.
+Parents/carers then return the completed forms to the School.

-- The School ensures that a relevant member of School staff is also present, if required, to help draw up an individual Healthcare Plan for students with complex healthcare or educational needs.
-A copy is sent to parents.
+- The School ensures that a relevant member of School staff is also present, if required, to help draw up an Individual Healthcare Plan for students with complex healthcare or educational needs.
+A copy is sent to parents/carers.

 School Healthcare Plan Register

-- Individual Healthcare Plans are used to create a centralised register of students with medical needs and are kept in a secure central location at School (and also attached as a linked document in SIMS).
+- Individual Healthcare Plans are used to create a centralised register of students with severe or complex medical needs and are kept in a secure central location at School (and also attached as a linked document in SIMS).

-- Every student with an individual Healthcare Plan at this School has their plan discussed and reviewed at least once a year.
+- Every student with an Individual Healthcare Plan at our School has their plan discussed and reviewed at least once a year.

 - All staff are responsible for the protection of student confidentiality; in particular the published summary of students' medical conditions is strictly confidential to staff.
-Students with IHPs are identified on the School’s Medical Register.
+Students with Individual Healthcare Plans are identified on the School’s Medical Register.

-- Before sharing any medical information with any other party, permission is sought from parents.
+- Before sharing any medical information with any other party, permission is sought from parents/carers.